Emperor Ping of Han

-Emperor Ping (9 BC – 3 February 6 AD) was eleventh emperor of the Chinese Han dynasty from 1 BC to AD 6.
-After Emperor Ai died childless, the throne was passed to his cousin Emperor Ping—then a child of eight years old.
-Wang Mang was appointed regent by the Grand Empress Dowager Wang Zhengjun.
-Dissatisfied with his father's dictatorial regency, in AD 3, Wang's son Wang Yu (王宇) conspired with Emperor Ping's maternal uncles of the Wei clan against Wang, but after they were discovered, Wang had not only Wang Yu and the Weis (except Consort Wei) put to death, but also used this opportunity to accuse many actual or potential political enemies as being part of the conspiracy and to execute or exile them.
-From then onwards, the Han Dynasty existed only in name.
+Emperor Ping of Han (9 BC – 3 February 6 AD), personal names Liu Jizi and later Liu Kan, was the eleventh emperor of the Chinese Han dynasty, reigning from 1 BC to AD 6.
+He ascended the throne at the age of eight following the death of his cousin, the childless Emperor Ai.
+Wang Mang was appointed regent by Grand Empress Dowager Wang Zhengjun.
+Dissatisfied with his father's dictatorial regency, in AD 3, Wang's son Wang Yu (王宇) conspired with Emperor Ping's maternal uncles of the Wei clan against the regent, but after they were discovered, Wang Mang had not only Wang Yu and the Weis (except Consort Wei) put to death, but also used this opportunity to accuse many actual or potential political enemies as being part of the conspiracy and to execute or exile them.
+From then onwards, the Han dynasty existed only in name.
 Furthermore, Wang Mang also designated his daughter as the empress consort to Emperor Ping to codify his legitimacy to power.
-Emperor Ping was allegedly poisoned by Wang Mang after reigning less than six years, because Wang was concerned that he would avenge his uncles, and his successor, the infant Ruzi Ying, would be chosen by none other than Wang Mang himself.
+Emperor Ping was allegedly poisoned by Wang Mang after reigning less than six years because Wang was concerned that he would avenge his uncles, and his successor, the infant Ruzi Ying, would be chosen by none other than Wang Mang himself.